 For your website, some of these will work.
 And others won’t.
 Or, at least, they won’t work as well.

-It’s not until you’ve tested them, though, that you’ll be ready to iterate, strategize, and create an SEO formula to crush the competition in 2018.
+It’s not until you’ve tested them, though, that you’ll be ready to iterate, strategize, and create an SEO formula to crush the competition.

 What SEO experiments are you going to run this year?